cobleg/EnergyFinancialMarkets/value-at-risk.md

 2. Create a probability density function (can be a simple histogram of historical returns or asset prices)
 3. Determine the downside cut-off probability as a quantile (e.g. 1 %).
 The question is, what is the value of the asset at the cut-off period.
 The VaR is the difference between the current value and the value at the 1% cutoff.

 # Worked example
+Spot wholesale electricity prices in the Queensland region of the [[National Electricity Market]] has traded with an average of $83.70 per MWh and a standard deviation of $340 per MWh.
+Assume a Normal distribution for spot prices and a 1% cut-off probability level for VaR.
+Q1.
+Calculate the cut-off price level.

 # References